shenwanxiang/SFE/README.md

 # SFE
-The python script for the stepwise feature elimination in nonlinear SVR model,more information can be seen in our paper of 'Predicting Enzymatic Hydrolysis Half-lives of New Chemicals Using Support Vector Regression Models Based on Stepwise Feature Elimination' in the journal of  molecular informatics
+The python script for the stepwise feature elimination in nonlinear SVR model,more details can be seen in our paper of 'Predicting the  Enzymatic Hydrolysis Half-lives of New Chemicals Using Support Vector Regression Models Based on Stepwise Feature Elimination' in the journal of  Molecular Informatics

 #########################################################################################
 Author:shenwanxiang,Tsinghua university,